Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Sea Girt Beach is one of the most private beaches you’ll find in New Jersey.
 Because of that, it’s also one of the cleanest you’ll find in the area with plenty of space to spread out.

-Just keep in mind that no eating, drinking, or playing music is allowed – only ball-playing in designated areas.
-It’s about $10 to get in, which is just a notch above what other beaches charge for a daily beach badge.
+Just keep in mind that no eating, drinking, or playing music is allowed.
+Food can be consumed only in the picnic area, and ball-playing is allowed in designated areas.
+It’s about $11 to get in, which is just a notch above what other beaches charge for a daily beach badge.

 Honestly, I love the fact that it’s so quiet and peaceful.
-I’m not a big fan of crowded, popular beaches, so this one is right up my alley.
+The introvert in me is not a big fan of crowded, popular beaches, so this one is right up my alley.

 Spring Lake Beach